 If you have three days or more open and looking for a true north biking experience in Minnesota, consider Roseau.
 A few miles from the Canadian border on a recent visit I found this area full of fun offering many off-road bicycling opportunities.

 Perfect for the whole family, the city of Roseau offers a paved bike trail, along with a number of quite street routes.
 Making it easily get around, to and from your hotel, by bike.

 On the eastern edge of the city, I found Mount Roseau.
-With no forest vegetation, it made it easy to see the countryside as I rode up, down and around the trails of this mountain bike park.
+Here, with no forest vegetation on the hill, it made it easy to see the countryside as I rode up, down and around the trails of this mountain bike park.
 At the top, the view was worth a few moments.
 But, what was really exciting was learning about the areas remote logging roads and trails in Beltrami Island State Forest.
-For the fat, gravel, and mountain bike fans this is a haven if you are craving a true north experience.
+For the fat, gravel, and mountain bike fans this is a haven to check out if you are craving a true north experience.

 Roseau a true north biking experience

 Minnesota’s North Star City, the community is located in an environmental transition area of the state where the forest gives way to the prairies of the Red River Valley.
-Only 13-miles south of the Canadian Border and 27-mile to Lake of the Woods, by auto, Roseau is a six-hour drive from the Twin Cities.
-In this friendly Scandinavian community, visitors will find many recreational opportunities in the towns parks and nearby state forests parks.
+Located only 13-miles south of the Canadian Border and 27-mile to Lake of the Woods, by auto, Roseau is a six-hour drive from the Twin Cities.
+In this friendly Scandinavian community, visitors will find many recreational opportunities in the town’s parks and nearby state forests parks.

 Parks to explore in the area